mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

   \mathbf \Delta \mathbf x_\mathrm{m}^{(\nu)} = \mathbf{B}_2^{-1} \mathbf{h}_\mathrm{Q}(\mathbf x^{(\nu)}).
 ```

 Similarly to the previous instance, JuliaGrid initially executes LU factorization on the Jacobian matrix ``\mathbf{B}_2 = \mathbf{L}_2\mathbf{U}_2``.
 However, users can opt for KLU or QR factorization instead.
-This factorization occurs only once and is utilized in each iteration of the fast Newton-Raphson algorithm:
+This factorization occurs only once and is used in each iteration of the fast Newton-Raphson algorithm:
 ```@repl PowerFlowSolution
 𝐋₂ = analysis.method.reactive.factorization.L
 𝐔₂ = analysis.method.reactive.factorization.U